John Rolls, 1st Baron Llangattock: Biography

 Lord Llangattock's elevation to the peerage confirmed his elevation to the top rank of society.
 In late October - early November 1900 the Duke and Duchess of York (later King George V and Queen Mary) stayed with Rolls at the Hendre.

 Lord Llangattock died on 24 September 1912.
 He was succeeded by his eldest son, John Rolls, 2nd Baron Llangattock, who died of wounds received at the Battle of the Somme in 1916.

+Anti-vivisection

+Llangattock was a hunter but an anti-vivisectionist.
+He was a vice-president of the British Union for the Abolition of Vivisection.
+He was a prominent member of the Anti-Vivisection Society, a position that caused some controversy as illustrated by a letter of June, 1901 published in the British Medical Journal: